eatonphil/cpp-json/README.md

 #### std::tuple<json::JSONValue, std::string> parse(std::string)

 This turns a string into a `json::JSONValue`.
-If it fails, the third element in the return tuple contains an error string.
+If it fails, the second element in the return tuple contains an error string.

 #### std::string deparse(json::JSONValue)